 Mobilizing for action

 Gentrification was coming to Inglewood, California, and it was not pretty.
 Some people saw the change as a renaissance for a city that had been economically challenged.
-Three local congregations, however, saw the devastating change gentrification was having on the long-term fabric of residents in the neighborhood and knew it was time to do something — together.
+Some local congregations, however, saw the devastating change gentrification was having on the long-term fabric of residents in the neighborhood and knew it was time to do something — together.

 The Rev. Dr. Harold E. Kidd, pastor of First Presbyterian Church of Inglewood, joined the pastors of the local Methodist and Episcopal churches who brought their congregations together in worship at Advent, Easter and Pentecost.
 Each service focused on listening to the community through story and testimony.
 After months of worshiping together, the congregations built enough trust and momentum to mobilize for change and stand up for their displaced neighbors.
 Through their efforts to organize with city leaders, Inglewood adopted dramatic protections for the roughly 60% of residents who rent, helping them stay in their homes.